 Now, onto my story.

 The day I held my son for the first time, I knew I was going to have to reveal everything.
 I had no choice.
 I have to protect him, no matter the cost.
 I could not allow the cycle to continue.
 I just didn’t know when I would have to blow up my world.
-I had eventually became an anxiety filled wreck.
+I had eventually become an anxiety-filled wreck.
 My wife had enough of the emotional void.
-She grew impatient of the years of constant mood swings and erratic behavior.
-I had become extremely self absorbed.
+She grew impatient with the years of constant mood swings and erratic behaviour.
+I had become extremely self-absorbed.
 I could no longer absorb emotion and the only emotion I could let out was anger.
 I was a mess.
 Finally, it came to a head.
 Finally, I have had enough.
 She had enough.
-In July of 2009, my secret would be revealed in a mid afternoon emotional talk.
+In July of 2009, my secret would be revealed in a mid-afternoon emotional talk.
 I told her that I was sexually abused as a child.
 I was about 10 years old and I was abused by someone I trusted and looked up to.
 There was no going back now.
 I was exposed.